AdguardTeam/AdGuardForSafari/README.md

 For converting rules to content-blocker format we use an external library as a binary built from `https://github.com/AdguardTeam/SafariConverterLib/`, that `ConverterTool` binary should be placed in `./libs/`.

 You use `./Scripts/download-lib.sh` to download the latest release version of that binary from Github.

-#### Preparation - notarization

-In case we need to notarize the app, we will need to do it.

-Register in `App Connect` and create a password for `altool`.

-> "Because App Store Connect now requires two-factor authentication (2FA) on all accounts, you must create an app-specific password for altool, as described in [Using app-specific passwords](https://support.apple.com/en-us/HT204397).
-> To avoid including your password as cleartext in a script, you can provide a reference to a keychain item, as shown in the previous example.
-This assumes the keychain holds a keychain item named `altool_access` with an account value matching the username `dev_acc@icloud.com`.
-Note that altool can’t access your iCloud keychain for security reasons, so the item must be in your login keychain.
-You can add a new keychain item using the Keychain Access app, or from the command line using the security utility:
->
-> ```
-> security add-generic-password -a "dev_acc@icloud.com" -w <secret_password> -s "altool_access"
-> ```

-Create `Scripts/.devconfig.json` with created username and keychain item.

 #### Common issues
 https://developer.apple.com/documentation/security/notarizing_your_app_before_distribution/resolving_common_notarization_issues